mks-a/BMP085_C/Readme.txt

-Reading bmp085 temperature using arduino on C language.
+Reading bmp085 temperature and pressure using arduino on C language.